 What is MD&A (Management Discussion and Analysis)?

-MD&A or Management Discussion and Analysis is the part of financial statements where the company’s management discuss the company’s performance in the current year using qualitative and quantitative measures to help the investor in realizing the details that which otherwise would not have been available for analysis.
-The MD&A section includes various topics including the Macro-Economic Performance of the industry, the Company’s Vision and Strategy and some key financial indicators and their rationale.
+MD&A, or Management Discussion and Analysis, is the part of financial statements where the company's management discusses the company's performance in the current year using qualitative and quantitative measures to help the investor realize the details that otherwise would not have been available for analysis.
+The MD&A section includes various topics, including the Macro-Economic Performance of the industry, the Company's Vision and Strategy, and some key financial indicators and their rationale.

-As an investor, that is very insightful information provided by a company to co-relate macroeconomic parameters and the performance of the company in light of them.
-The section containing Management Discussion and Analysis is included in companies’ annual reports in addition to a similar section analyzing the company’s performance and decoding the financial ratios and various indicators for the investors.
+As an investor, that is very insightful information provided by a company to co-relate macroeconomic parameters and the company's performance in light of them.
+The section containing Management Discussion and Analysis is included in companies' annual reports.
+A similar section analyzes the company's performance and decodes the financial ratios and various indicators for the investors.

 What details must You look at in MD&A?

-The corporate world has adopted the MD&A route to demonstrate their commitment to the Company’s vision and strategy, and how the management has created value and delivered a performance in light of their long term goals.
-When the term management is referred throughout this topic, it will be involving complete structure of organization including the Board of Directors, Chief Executive Officer and other Chiefs, their reporting officers/controllers of various departments – Human Resources (People), Finance, Marketing, Production, and Operations, etc and the remaining middle and lower management levels.
-Hence, MD&A does not only dissect financial figures/results but also looks into the Human resources and operations side of the business, which the fundamental and key factors to any business organization.
+The corporate world has adopted the MD&A route to demonstrate its commitment to the Company's vision and strategy and how the management has created value and delivered a performance in light of their long-term goals.
+Hence, MD&A not only dissects financial figures/results but also looks into the business's human resources and operations side, which are fundamental factors to any business organization.
+When the term management is referred to throughout this topic, it will involve the complete structure of the organization, including the Board of Directors, Chief Executive Officer, and other Chiefs, their reporting officers/controllers of various departments – Human Resources (People), Finance, Marketing, Production, and Operations, etc. and the remaining middle and lower management levels.

 # 1 – Executive Overview and Outlook

-Executive Overview and Outlook section focus on details of the business, number of segments and geographies that they operate.
+The executive Overview and Outlook section focus on the business details, segments, and geographies.
 It also provides details on the focus areas of the management and how they look forward to achieving the business and financial accounting objectives.

 source: Colgate SEC Filings

-- Colgate also notes that it expects global macroeconomic and market conditions to remain highly challenging and category growth rates continuing to be slow.
+• Colgate also notes that it expects global macroeconomic and market conditions to remain highly challenging and category growth rates to continue to be slow.

 # 2 – Discussion on Results of Operations